September 10 2020 – Mike Yarbrough

 Handfasting ceremonies have become popular again in recent years with many couples becoming more interested in connecting with older traditions, while at the same time breaking away from some of the norms associated with a conventional wedding.

 What Is a Handfasting Ceremony?

 There are endless variations and ways a couple can make a handfasting ceremony unique, from using multiple cords to having friends and family members come up and take turns tying them.
-Many couples use a cloth for the handfasting ceremony, and choose its colors with great care to represent their family, or signify something of great personal meaning.
+Many couples use a cloth for the handfasting ceremony, choosing its colors with great care to represent their family or signify something of great personal meaning.
 A Scottish tartan is a perfect example of this.

 By the way, if you’re looking for authentic tartan ribbons that match your family heritage, check out our favorites, Scotland Shop and House of Tartan.
 We have worked with both companies over the years as they supply ribbons for our tartan wedding rings.
 They are easy to work with and create beautiful tartan fabric for all kinds of uses.

 Where Does Handfasting Come From?